Vedbar/DNA-seq_Somatic_Variants/README.md

 ---
 ### Few more steps
 #### Examine results in IGV.
-+ Copy Few files and save them in your local machine.
++ Copy few files and save them in your local machine.

  ```
 cp /home/bqhs/mutect2/tumor.bam ./